 Oxford is a small city with a big reputation.
 Home to one of the oldest English-speaking Universities in the world, Oxford is a city that is brimming with history and legends.
 It has incredible heritage architecture, charming meandering streets, and offers a fascinating mix of old-world charm and bohemian flair.

-As the 52nd largest city in the United Kingdom, Oxford is home to approximately 155,000 people and is divided into numerous unique neighbourhoods.
+As the 52nd largest city in the United Kingdom, Oxford is home to approximately 155,000 people and is divided into numerous unique neighborhoods.

 Oxford City Centre is also where you’ll find the vast majority of the city’s best hotels and hostels, which is why it’s also my number one choice for where to stay in Oxford for one night.

-South of the city centre is the Cowley Road neighbourhood.
+South of the city centre is the Cowley Road neighborhood.
 One of the coolest places to stay in Oxford, this area is bursting with hip hangouts, trendy restaurants, and cool galleries and attractions.

 Head north of the city centre and you’ll pass through Jericho.
 A lively and exciting district, Jericho is my top choice for where to stay in Oxford for nightlife because it’s home to some of the best bars, clubs, and restaurants in the city.